Crusher Joe: Characters

 Talos served with Joe's father, Crusher Dan, in the early days of the Crusher Union.
-After 40 years of being a Crusher eighty percent of his body has been replaced with cybernetic implants.
-These artificial limbs often come in handy (His left arm contains a machine gun).
-Talos is gruff and reserved and possesses enormous strength, a trait that has saved his teammates from more than one occasion.
+After 40 years of being a Crusher, eighty percent of his body has been replaced with cybernetic implants.
+These artificial limbs often come in handy (his left arm contains a machine gun).
+Talos is gruff and reserved and possesses enormous strength, a trait that has saved his teammates on more than one occasion.
 He serves as the team's pilot.